1: Introduction

 2.5 useState: tic tac toe

-: State that you can calculate based on other state, managed or derived.
+Managed State: State that you need to explicitly manage.Derived State: State that you can calculate based on other state, managed or derived.

 2.6 useRef and useEffect (DOM interaction)

-is used to preserve a value between renders.
-Setting it doesn’t cause a render unlikeuseState
+useRefis used to preserve a value between renders.
+Setting it doesn’t cause a render unlikeuseState.
+Thecurrentproperty stores the value.
+It’s main use cases are:

 - To store a reference to DOM node of the components.